Embloy/Embloy-Developers/docs/core/tokens/authentication_token_service.md

       either set to the 0.5 hours or the 336 hours/2 weeks - what ever is closer to ``<man_interval>``
     + ``jti`` - a unique identifier: A MD5 encoded, unique String
-    + ``iss`` - who issued the token?: The name of the machine that issues this token The claims get wrapped in a hash (payload) and this hash is given to teh JWT.encode method, which encodes the claims ito a JWT token using the HS256 algorithm and a secret key.
+    + ``iss`` - who issued the token?: The name of the machine that issues this token The claims get wrapped in a hash (payload) and this hash is given to the JWT.encode method, which encodes the claims into a JWT token using the HS256 algorithm and a secret key.
    ####
    ###### Return
     ```